capy-ui/capy/README.md

                 capy.button(.{ .label = "Save", .onclick = @ptrCast(&buttonClicked) }),
                 capy.button(.{ .label = "Run",  .onclick = @ptrCast(&buttonClicked) })
             }),
-            // Expanded means the widget will take all the space it can
+            // 'expanded' means the widget will take all the space it can
             // in the parent container
             capy.expanded(
                 capy.textArea(.{ .text = "Hello World!" })